Virtual assistant

 by Nicolas Vodoz

-How often do I receive my electricity bill?
+How frequently do I receive my electricity bill?

-Generally, the bill is sent quarterly, sometimes monthly.
+Generally, the bill is sent on a quarterly basis, sometimes monthly.

 What details can I see on my bill?